chkpnt/1und1-Servicedienste/README.md

-Although your 1&1 DSL or mobile phone contract includes a telephone flat rate, which allows you to make free calls to the German fixed network, you [will be charged](https://hilfe-center.1und1.de/rechnung-c85326/rechnungspositionen-c85331/berechnung-von-service--und-konferenzdiensten-a793873.html) if you call a number listed in special exclusion list.
+Although your 1&1 DSL or mobile phone contract includes a telephone flat rate, which allows you to make free calls to the German fixed network, you [will be charged](https://hilfe-center.1und1.de/rechnung-c85326/rechnungspositionen-c85331/berechnung-von-service--und-konferenzdiensten-a793873.html) if you call a number listed in a special exclusion list.

-Unfortunately, those lists are only available as PDFs:
+Unfortunately, these lists are only available as PDFs:
 * [Rufnummernliste Service- und Konferenzdienste für DSL-Verträge](https://hilfe-center.1und1.de/bin_dea/article/793873/DSL_Rufnummernliste_Service_und_Konferenzdienste.pdf)
 * [Rufnummernliste Service- und Konferenzdienste für Mobilfunkverträge](https://hilfe-center.1und1.de/bin_dea/article/793873/Mobile_Rufnummernliste_Service_und_Konferenzdienste.pdf)